Quashquame: Fort Madison and the War of 1812

 Quashquamie attempted to placate Gen. William Clark during a meeting in 1810 or 1811 in St. Louis, telling Clark, "My father, I left my home to see my great-grandfather, the president of the United States, but as I cannot proceed to see him, I give you my hand as to himself.
-I have no father to whom I have paid any attention but yourself.
-If you hear anything, I hope that you will let me know, and I will do the same.
+I have no father to whom I have paid any attention but you.
+I hope you will let me know if you hear anything, and I will do the same.
 I have been advised several times to raise the tomahawk.
-Since the last war we have looked upon the Americans as friends, and I shall hold you fast by the hand.
+Since the last war, we have looked upon the Americans as friends, and I shall hold you fast by the hand.
 The Great Spirit has not put us on the earth to war with the whites.
 We have never struck a white man.
-If we go to war it is with the red flesh.
-Other nations send belts among us, and urge us to war.
-They say that if we do not, the Americans will encroach upon us, and drive us off our lands."
-About 1810, Quashquamie maintained a camp or temporary village along Moniteau Creek in the south part of Cooper County, Missouri, perhaps near Rocheport.
+If we go to war, it is with the red flesh.
+Other nations send belts among us and urge us to war.
+They say that if we do not, the Americans will encroach upon us and drive us off our lands."
+About 1810, Quashquamie maintained a camp or temporary village along Moniteau Creek in the southern part of Cooper County, Missouri, perhaps near Rocheport.

 Quashquame was left in charge of the non-warrior members of the Sauk during the War of 1812.
 Black Hawk wrote:

-"... all the children and old men and women belonging to the warriors who had joined the British were left with them to provide for.
-A council had been called which agreed that Quashquame, the Lance, and other chiefs, with the old men, women and children, and such others as chose to accompany them, should descend the Mississippi to St. Louis, and place themselves under the American chief stationed there.
-They accordingly went down to St. Louis, were received as the friendly band of our nation, were sent up the Missouri and provided for, while their friends were assisting the British!"
+"... all the children, old men and women belonging to the warriors who had joined the British were left with them to provide for.
+A council had been called which agreed that Quashquame, the Lance, and other chiefs, with the old men, women and children, and others who chose to accompany them, should descend the Mississippi to St. Louis, and place themselves under the American chief stationed there.
+They accordingly went down to St. Louis, were received as the friendly band of our nation, were sent up to the Missouri and were provided for, while their friends were assisting the British!"

-Later Treaties
+Later treaties

-Quashquame was a Sauk representative on a number of treaties after the war.
-In 1815 Quashquame was part of a large delegation that signed a treaty confirming a split between the Sauk along the Missouri River with the Sauk that lived along the Rock River at Saukenuk.
+Quashquame was a Sauk representative on several treaties after the war.
+In 1815, Quashquame was part of a large delegation that signed a treaty confirming a split between the Sauk along the Missouri River and the Sauk living along the Rock River at Saukenuk.
 The Rock River group of Sauk was commonly known as the British Band, which formed the core of Indians participating in the Black Hawk War.
-Among other treaties, in 1825 Quashquame signed the First Treaty of Prairie du Chien, which established boundaries between rival tribes.
+Among other treaties, in 1825, Quashquame signed the First Treaty of Prairie du Chien, which established boundaries between rival tribes.